Take control of your production

 The INLINECOATER™ is prepared for industry automation by supporting the OPC Unified Architecture (OPC UA) machine-to-machine communication protocol commonly used in the plastic industry.

-Metallized components for advanced radar vehicle systems
+Metallized components for advanced vehicle radar systems

 Advanced driver assistance systems (ADAS) and functions for autonomous vehicles use radar frequencies and involve critical metallized plastic components.
 The frequency band from 76 GHz to 81 GHz has been accepted by most countries for automotive radars.